 The HSJ is the leading journal for senior NHS managers in England.
 As part of our ongoing mission to build the case for more IBD Nurses, we commissioned a supplement in their February 2017 issue.

 The piece underlines the importance of IBD Nurses to achieve various best-practice objectives, from cost savings to excellence in patient care, and champions innovative service redesign.

 It also features a call to build business cases for more IBD Nurses.

 Scotland Leading the Way

 Our Scotland Leading the Way campaign produced the National Blueprint for Inflammatory Bowel Disease (IBD) in Scotland – the first of its kind in the UK.

-The blueprint is designed to ensure that people living with IBD can access timely and appropriate care, improving their health and enabling them to participate fully in their education, family and social lives.
+The blueprint is designed to ensure that people living with Crohn's or Colitis can access timely and appropriate care, improving their health and enabling them to participate fully in their education, family and social lives.

 The National Blueprint aims to reshape Scottish IBD care provision and implement the lessons learned across every NHS Health Board in Scotland.